Updated: Apr 21

-Speaking of such a man – yesterday while sitting in the men’s minimum facility he said, (in response to one of the guys who was speaking about being a failure and ending up in prison)
+Speaking of such a man – yesterday, while sitting in the men’s minimum facility, he said, (in response to one of the guys who was speaking about being a failure and ending up in prison)

 “Whether in prison or not – We are not failures, we are human beings on a path”

-Don’t just take it from me — the other day while going through our “Who Am I” unit in Moran one of the guys shared his understanding of Basic Goodness: “When I was growing up my parents always told me everything I touch turns to shit…”
+Don’t just take it from me — the other day, while going through our “Who Am I” unit in Moran, one of the guys shared his understanding of Basic Goodness: “When I was growing up, my parents always told me everything I touch turns to shit…”

 I think if we can get that message in there and in here ~~~~>

-Whether we’re the genus con artist who ended up in jail or the person stuck thinking we need another pair of fancy shoes to make it through our work week, we have to start somewhere – and if that place can be the ground of basic okayness, goodness and wholeness as we are, I think we’d stand a better chance of being the person we want to be in the world — like the for real person, the for real happy person … whether a prisoner or a president.
+Whether we’re the genius con artist who ended up in jail or the person stuck thinking we need another pair of fancy shoes to make it through our work week, we have to start somewhere – and if that place can be the ground of basic okayness, goodness, and wholeness as we are, I think we’d stand a better chance of being the person we want to be in the world — like the for a real person, the for real happy person … whether a prisoner or a president.